htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   write incorrect data for the pool password.
   :jira:`1587`

+- Fixed a bug with *condor_ssh_to_job* where it would fail if the Execution point was behind CCB, and the command was run immediately after the job started.
+  :jira:`1979`

 - Fixed a bug introduced in 10.5.0 that caused jobs to fail to start if they requested an OAuth credential whose service name included an asterisk.